HPC-Courses/AMSC-Labs/Labs/2023-24/lab03-stl-and-templates/README.md

-# Exericse 1 - Sparse Matrix
+# Exercise 1 - Sparse Matrix
 A sparse matrix is a matrix in which most of the elements are zero.
 Sparse matrices are often used in numerical analysis, especially for finite element methods.
 Usually sparse matrices work in two steps
 1. The matrix is in uncompressed format, here it is cheap to add an element (change the sparsity pattern of the matrix), however it is expensive to do operations like matrix-vector multiplication
 2. You compress the matrix, at this point you cannot change the sparsity pattern of the matrix, but it becomes much cheaper to do matrix-vector multiplication